kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

             vlanId: 100
 ```

-> **Note**: The first config block uses the well-known `StructuredParameters`
+> **Note**: The first config block uses the typed `structured` field; the
-> schema with `driver: resource.k8s.io`, which the scheduler recognizes and
+> scheduler reads `parameters` directly without any decoding.
+The second
-> decodes for affinity matching.
-The second config block is standard opaque
-> driver config that only the driver reads.
-For simple cases where the driver
+> config block is standard `opaque` driver config that only the driver
+> reads.
+The two are independent `DeviceClaimConfiguration` entries; either
+> may be present alone, or both together.
+For simple drivers that only need
-> can read both, a single well-known config block may be sufficient.
+> scheduler-readable parameters, a single `structured` entry is sufficient.

 #### Multi-key SharingAffinity Example